Quodatum/async/README.md

 !repo:install(.)
 ````

 NOTE: It works much better if the jar file is then copied to the BaseX `lib` folder.
+As this gives a persistant scheduler.

+## Scope
+The following features are implemented or planned

+1. Execute XQuery string $xq asynchronously [DONE}
+1. specify XQuery string to be executed on successfull execution of $xq [TODO]
+1. specify XQuery string to be executed on failure of execution of $xq [TODO]
+1. specify delay before execution of $xq [DONE]
+1. list active tasks [DONE]
+1  cancel active task
+1. shutdown all tasks

 ## Usage
 ````xquery